mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Hangul Arms and Tactical is a division of the Hangul Corporation, which operates in a range of sectors.
-Its innovative Liberator was developed as a derringer- like weapon for last-ditch self-defence but has since been adapted into other forms.
+Its innovative Liberator was developed as a derringer-like weapon for last-ditch self-defence but has since been adapted into other forms.
 The derringer has four minimal barrels – so short the tips of the bullets can be seen – fired in turn by a rotating firing pin.
 There is